CognizantOpenSource/maqs-java/docs/JMAQS_1/appium/AppiumBaseTest.md

 ```

 ## BeforeLoggingTeardown
-Takes a screen shot if needed and tear down the appium driver.
+Takes a screenshot if needed and tear down the appium driver.
 It is called during teardown.
 ```java
 this.beforeLoggingTeardown(resultType);
 ```